fermino/ATtiny-TempAlarm/README.md

 # ATtiny-TempAlarm
 A programable temperature alarm with ATtiny85, DS18B20 temperature sensor and Grove Serial LCD

+## Hardware

+I made a schematic and a PCB of the project using DipTrace; you can find it inside hardware/.

 ## Fuses

 The Grove Serial LCD only works with the MCU running at 16MHz, so, the fuses are: